 Baillie has more than 19 years of industry experience on the dealership and OEM sides of the business.
 Previously, he has held several Senior Director level positions responsible for areas such as sales, marketing and product development.
 In addition, Baillie served in several senior international roles in the Europe and Asia.
 Baillie is a graduate of Muhlenberg College with a B.A. in International Business and Political Science.

-Ken, originally from Buffalo, New York, has been with JCB for over 10 years.
-Having spent 4 years at JCB world headquarters in Staffordshire, England as the JCB group-wide Sales & Operations Planning manager, Ken returned to the US in 2009 as Vice President Commercial Operations at JCB’s North American HQ here in Savannah where he oversees all commercial operations including Supply, JCB Finance and National Accounts.
+Ken, originally from Buffalo, New York, has been with JCB for 15 years.
+Having spent 4 years at JCB World Headquarters in Staffordshire, England as the JCB Group-Wide Sales & Operations Planning Manager, Ken returned to the US in 2009 as Vice President Commercial Operations at JCB’s North American HQ here in Savannah where he oversees all commercial operations including Business Planning, Supply, Inbound/Outbound Logistics and JCB Finance.

 Prior to joining JCB, Ken was with the John Deere Forestry and Construction division where he spent several years working in the Deere-Hitachi joint venture with the Hitachi Construction Equipment Corporation based in Tokyo, Japan.
-Prior to this, Ken worked in the Japanese automotive industry.
+Prior to this, Ken worked in the Japanese automotive and software industries.

-Ken, fluent in Japanese, began his career as a teacher with the Japanese government’s (JET) Japan Exchange Teaching program, hand selected by the Japanese Ministry of Foreign Affairs & Education.
-Ken lived in Japan for 5 years; taking a brief break to work as a PADI Dive Master in Cebu, Philippines.
+Ken, fluent in Japanese, graduated from Wittenberg University in Springfield, Ohio and began his career with the Japanese government’s (JET) Japan Exchange Teaching program, hand selected by the Japanese Ministry of Foreign Affairs & Education.
+Ken lived and worked in Japan for 5 years and also worked as a PADI Dive Master in Cebu, Philippines.

 Over his near 14 year career with JCB, Chris Giorgianni has served in several roles leading up to his current position as Vice President of Product Support and Government & Defense.
 Giorgianni began his career with JCB as a Product Marketing Specialist for Backhoe Loaders in 2003.
 After a little more than a year in the role, he advanced to the United Kingdom, becoming JCB’s first American employee to be based at the company’s world-wide headquarters.
 While overseas, he spent 1 ½ years as the Global Product Manager for Backhoe Loaders and another eighteen months as Regional Manager for the Nordic, Poland and Baltic States.